Forking Agents

 /**

-* Forks the current worker at the current execution point.
-The new worker gets the `new-name` worker name,
+* Forks the current agent at the current execution point.
+The new agent gets the `new-name` agent ID,

-* and this worker continues running as well.
-The return value is going to be different in this worker and
+* and this agent continues running as well.
+The return value is going to be different in this agent and

 */